tilburgsciencehub/website/content/topics/Computer-Setup/develop-coding-skills/coding-practices/parallel-computing.md

 ### Example

-This simple example calculates the mean sepal length for each species in the `iris` dataset available within R. If you want to know more about the data beforehand, you can check the summary statistic of the dataset yourself by running `summary(iris)`.
+This simple example calculates the mean sepal length for each species in the `iris` dataset available within R. Check the summary statistic of the dataset yourself by running `summary(iris)`, if you want to know more about this data set.

+{{% tip %}}

+[This Google Colab file](https://colab.research.google.com/drive/1viBfVPepuSukf8jndaII9pPN2nznVybD?usp=sharing) contains all the code examples of parallelization used in this article!
+{{% /tip %}}

 {{% codeblock %}}
 ```R